mother and daughter hugging

 5 Ways To Accept Help When You Have Cancer

-“By nature, people are good,” says Cynthia Ulreich, a nurse practitioner with Henry Ford Cancer.
+“By nature, people are good,” says Cynthia Ulreich, an oncology-certified nurse practitioner at Henry Ford Health.
 “If they’re asking to help, take them at their word.”

-Of course, refrains like “Let me know if you need anything,” or “Just let me know how I can help,” don’t always translate into concrete actions.
-So here are a few ways to help others convert their good intentions into good deeds:
+Of course, refrains like “let me know if you need anything” don’t always translate into concrete actions.
+So here are a few ways to help others convert their good intentions into good deeds.

-“Oftentimes, the smell of food can make chemotherapy patients nauseous,” Ulreich says.
-If you find that cooking diminishes your appetite, (a common occurrence) have a loved one cook for you or bring meals to you.
+“Oftentimes, if you're going through chemotherapy, the smell of food can make you nauseous,” Ulreich says.
+If you find that cooking diminishes your appetite, have a loved one cook for you or bring you meals.
 Putting someone else in charge of your meals can also be an opportunity to incorporate healthy, whole foods into your diet.

 Most of us aren’t thrilled to tackle household chores, and if you’re not feeling well, they can be even more of a pain.
 Don’t be afraid to allow someone else to help keep things tidy or keep up with laundry.
-And at holiday times, having someone else decorate with you can be a fun tandem activity.
+During the holidays, having someone else decorate with you can be a fun tandem activity.

 While you’re juggling medical appointments and other errands, sometimes your furry friends might get neglected.
 Most likely, someone in your support network is great with animals.
 Play to their strengths and let them handle pet care if it’s been weighing on your own mind.

 Some people simply understand how to show you a good time.
 You may be having a down day, but you probably have a friend or two who know how to make you laugh.
-Let them distract you with games at home or a night out or invite them over for a Netflix binge.
+Let them distract you with games at home, a night out, or simply binge watching a new show.

-Sometimes, we don’t want people to see us at our most vulnerable out of embarrassment.
-But chances are, your support network wants to hear about what you’re going through.
-If you have an open ear, take it, and don’t worry about taking up too much of someone’s time.
+Sometimes, we don’t want people to see us at our most vulnerable.
+But chances are, your support network wants to hear what you’re going through.
+If you have an open ear, take it, and don’t worry about taking up too much of their time.
 This is a time in life to focus on you.

 “A cancer diagnosis can feel like a full-time job,” Ulreich says.
 And chances are, you have plenty of coworkers who are eager and willing to help you get the job done.